niveras/MyCV/mycv.md

 Date of birth: 1977-11-7         Nationality: Greece
 -------------------     ----------------------------

- >  If you can connect, then you can do everything!
+ >  Seamless for IOT can be observable in terms of progress.

 # Experience